faithpucci/cs130-project/article.md

 ## How Does Age Effect Results?
 ![Age Ranges](image-2.png)

 Compared to other statistics, the amount of respondents in each age group were pretty evenly spread out.
-Nevertheless, the highest percentages of respondents to an age range were those betwen the ages 45-60 and the lowest was between the ages of 18-29.
+Nevertheless, the highest percentages of respondents to an age range were those between the ages 45-60 and the lowest was between the ages of 18-29.

 Sometimes, age is an important factor because those who are older are more likely to have more years of opportunities to try different cuisines.
 Just like I did with the experts, I also calculated the mean for the highest and lowest rated cuisines only using these two groups.
 For the age range of 45-60: